jarohen/frodo/README.md

 [2]: https://github.com/cemerick/austin/tree/master/browser-connected-repl-sample
 [3]: http://www.youtube.com/watch?v=a1Bs0pXIVXc&feature=youtu.be

+## CLJX support

+As of 0.2.4, Frodo transparently supports [CLJX](https://github.com/lynaghk/cljx) - if you have a `:cljx` key in your `project.clj`, Frodo will ensure the necessary middleware is in place.

+See [CLJX](https://github.com/lynaghk/cljx)'s project page for more details on how to use it.

 ## Future features?

 * **SSL**?
 I'm not sure how many people use SSL within Clojure - from